ywyeo1/medicalhumanitiesmusic/park_kiryun.md

 The same disease, in [the same film](kwak_junyeong.md), is described with different music named "Bohemian Rhapsody". in this writing, AIDS is described through Freddie Mercury's performance 'Live Aid'.

 Park Sang Young's 2024 film [*Love in the Big City*](yum_jihyeon.md) also describes HIV infection.
-Through SURAN's music Erotic Joke, the writing deals with the social suffering of HIV.
+Through SURAN's music "Erotic Joke", the writing deals with the social suffering of HIV.